atharvafasale/bel-ledger/README.md

 ### Scenario 2: Viewing and Managing NFTs

-1. Connect your Ledger device to LedgeFolio.
+1. Connect your Ledger device to ETH-BEL-LEDGEER
 2. Navigate to the NFT Gallery section.
 3. The application fetches and displays all NFTs associated with your Ledger wallet address.
 4. View detailed information about each NFT, including images, descriptions, and contract addresses.